 Toric Lens Materials

-Depending on which type of toric lens you wear or intend to wear it can be made up of one of the following materials; Silicone Hydrogel (most common), Omafilcon A, Methafilcon A, Polymacon, Hilafilcon A, Hilafilcon B, or Balafilcon A.
+Toric lenses can be made of any of the following materials; Silicone Hydrogel (the most common), Omafilcon A, Methafilcon A, Polymacon, Hilafilcon A, or Hilafilcon B.

 Customized Options for Toric Lenses

-More than 40% of the vision-corrected population requires astigmatic corrections for levels of 0.75D or more.
-This is one of the many reasons why scientists have been able to develop toric lens with multiple options like disposability, color, and multifocal capabilities.
-Disposable toric contact lenses can be either daily disposables or 30-day silicone hydrogel wear, and can also be available in many colors to either change or enhance your natural eye color.
+More than 40 percent of the vision-corrected population requires astigmatic corrections for levels of 0.75D or more.
+This is one of the many reasons why scientists have developed toric lens with multiple options like disposability, color, and multifocal capabilities.
+Disposable toric contact lenses can be either daily disposables or thirty-day silicone hydrogel wear, and are available in many colors to change or enhance your natural eye color.
 Some colors are available as disposables, but most colored toric lenses are non-disposable.
-Multifocal are also non-disposable, but are great for correcting Presbyopia.
-Some brands have developed soft toric multifocal lenses, but doctors often prescribe an RGP lens for correcting Presbyopia.
+Multifocals are also non-disposable, but they are great for correcting presbyopia.
+Some brands have developed soft toric multifocal lenses, but doctors often prescribe an RGP lens for correcting presbyopia.

-Rigid gas permeable lenses are made of stiff material that retains its shape when you blink and comes in numerous bifocal and multifocal designs like back toric (bitoric), front toric and bitoric lenses with prism ballast.
+Toric lenses can be made from either soft or rigid gas-permeable materials.
+Each comes in a variety of designs and different materials.
+Rigid gas-permeable lenses are made of stiff material that retains its shape when you blink and comes in numerous bifocal and multifocal designs like back toric (bitoric), front toric, and bitoric lenses with prism ballast.
 RGP lenses are made of permeable materials that allow oxygen to reach the eye easily.
-They’re durable lenses but can still break or tear.
-They incorporate silicone for flexibility but require you to adapt to the texture and shape of the lens before comfort sets in.
+They are durable lenses, but they can still break or tear.
+They incorporate silicone for flexibility, but require the wearer to adapt to the shape and texture of the lens before they become comfortable.

-Unfortunately some patients will reject toric lenses for a variety of reasons.
-Discomfort is the main reason why patients stop using toric lenses.
-It can be caused by movement of the lens, a foreign body sensation of the lens, or a constant awareness of the lens due to the pressure of the lens on the lower lid.
-Another problem patients have with using these lenses is the constant movement of the axis in the lens.
-The axis is similar to the earth’s axis, its in the middle of the lens and keeps your line of vision clear.
-If the axis is constantly moving, a decrease of vision will occur.
-An improper fitting of the lens can also pose a nuisance for the patient.
+Unfortunately, some patients will reject toric lenses.
+Discomfort is the main reason patients stop using toric lenses.
+This discomfort can be caused by movement of the lens or by constant awareness of the lens due to the pressure it exerts on the lower lid.
+Another problem some patients have is the constant movement of the axis in the lens.
+The axis is in the middle of the lens, and it keeps your line of vision clear.
+If the axis is constantly moving, a degradation of vision will occur.
+Improper fitting of the lens can also be a nuisance.

-Patients report problems with vision like blurriness and fuzziness after a few hours of wear with RGP lenses.
+Patients sometimes report vision problems like blurriness and fuzziness after a few hours of wearing RGP lenses.
 Some also experience excessive dryness of the eye after only a few hours of wear.
 Fogginess due to edema (swelling) is usually a bigger problem for patients who suffer from photophobia, or light sensitivity.

 Options for Mild Astigmatism

-If you have a small amount of astigmatism, between zero and 1.00D, a toric lens might not even be necessary.
-Talk to your doctor, but you may be able to wear a regular spherical RGP or even a spherical soft lens instead.
-RPG’s can cover up the need for a correction of astigmatism and doctors can give you a higher powered spherical soft lens to mask a small astigmatic correction.
+If you have mild astigmatism, between zero and 1.00D, a toric lens may not even be necessary.
+If your doctor approves, you may be able to wear a regular spherical RGP or even a spherical soft lens instead.
+RGPs can cover up the need for a correction of astigmatism and doctors can give you a higher-powered spherical soft lens to mask a small astigmatic correction.